 The equipment in our lab is very different to conventional computer repair/servicing workshops.
 Most of our recovery hardware must be imported.
 Some of the software is hard to get, like our Homeland Security-based forensic application from the USA.
 Here’s some of what we have:

 - Clean room: Even slight contamination from dust, hairs or moisture can wreck an otherwise perfectly recoverable drive.
 To ensure no contaminants can get onto the platters or under the heads of your disk, we do all our drive repairs in a custom-built clean room.

 - Disk parts: We have an absurd number of old and new hard drives stored in our lab.
 We cannot even estimate how many—but it’s over 9,000.
 This means we can almost always source parts for a repair, even with uncommon devices.
 (Very occasionally we have to send for parts from overseas—usually heads—which may increase the cost and timeframe of a job.
 We will always let you know before doing this.)

-- A slew of software tools: obviously we have various utilities to repair every conceivable file and filesystem.
+- A slew of software tools: Obviously we have various utilities to repair every conceivable file and filesystem.
 In this photo you can see the output of some hardware-level disk scans we’re running.
 (We thought they were more interesting than the other programs.)
 These screens are attached to a bank of recovery computers, which you can see further down.

-Start a data recovery
+Request a recovery